 Applicants and certificants are responsible for keeping their mailing address and email address up to date and notifying BICC in writing of any changes.
 Your BCAT certificate and welcome kit will be sent to your mailing address.
 All other communication, notifications, confirmations, and reminders will be sent to your email address.

-The Code of Ethics establishes the basic ethical standards for the professional behavior of BICC certificants and candidates.
+The Code of Conduct establishes the basic ethical standards for the professional behavior of BICC certificants and candidates.
 The Code is designed to provide both appropriate ethical practice guidelines and enforceable standards of conduct for all certificants and candidates.

 BICC supports appropriate, professional standards designed to serve the public, employees, employers, consumers, and their caregivers.
 First and foremost, BICC certificants and candidates give priority to providing services that treat the deficits and behaviors associated with autism spectrum disorder using the principles and procedures of applied behavior analysis and under the supervision of a Board Certified Behavior Analyst, licensed psychologist, or other licensed professional acting within the scope of his/her license in a manner that promotes integrity and reflects positively on the profession, consistent with accepted moral, ethical, and legal standards.

 BICC certificants and candidates have the obligations to: maintain high standards of integrity and professional conduct; accept responsibility for their actions; continually seek to enhance their professional capabilities; practice with fairness and honesty; and, encourage others to act in a professional manner, consistent with the certification standards and responsibilities set forth below.

 Reasonable accommodations provide candidates with disabilities a fair and equal opportunity to demonstrate their knowledge and skill in the essential functions being measured by the examination.
 BICC provides accommodations in compliance with the Americans with Disabilities Act (ADA).